Wellington is compact city with many of the attractions within walking distance of each other

 Running from Lambton Quay up to the Botanic Gardens, the Wellington Cable Car takes just five minutes to whisk you up to one of the most fabulous views of the city.
-Costing around $3.50 for a one way journey, once at the top, many travellers choose to amble back down to level land via the Bolton Street Cemetery and Beehive (Parliament Buildings), or through the many acres of gardens and woodland that surround the city.
+Once at the top, many travellers choose to amble back down to level land via the Bolton Street Cemetery and Beehive (Parliament Buildings), or through the many acres of gardens and woodland that surround the city.

 It's easy to spend a whole day at the Waterfront, and difficult to leave.
 Aside from Te Papa, the area houses many parks with children's attractions; a beach at Chaffers Marina; fishing off the pier; plus many bars and restaurants.
-Take a boat ride out to explore Somes-Matiu Island in the middle of Wellington Harbour, before spending the evening at a concert in the TSB Arena.
+You can also take a boat ride out to explore Somes-Matiu Island in the middle of Wellington Harbour.

 Architecture-lovers will want to take time to explore the eye-catching Parliament Buildings found in the suburb of Thorndon at Lambton Quay and Molesworth Street.
 There are three, distinct structures: the Edwardian Parliament House; the Victorian Parliamentary Library; and the 1970s-style Beehive building.
 Free, guided tours of the latter are available, which last around one hour.